Lockheed hopes to complete delayed F-35 contracts soon

-BERLIN, June 10 Lockheed Martin Corp, the Pentagon's top supplier, on Friday said it hoped to complete quickly long-delayed contract negotiations with the Pentagon for the next two batches of F-35 fighter jets, orders worth about a combined $15 billion.
+BERLIN Lockheed Martin Corp (LMT.N), the Pentagon's top supplier, on Friday said it hoped to complete quickly long-delayed contract negotiations with the Pentagon for the next two batches of F-35 fighter jets, orders worth about a combined $15 billion.

 Jack Crisler, vice president of business development for Lockheed's F-35 program, told Reuters the negotiations were continuing nearly every day, and the two sides were "really close" to an agreement for the more than 150 aircraft in the net two batches.